filinvadim/go-codestyle/README.md

 }
 ```

-Returning part of slice from function may lead to memory leak.
+Returning chunk of the slice from function may lead to memory leak.

 Do:
 ```go